Teaching-myself-Godot/rewriting-zelia-tutorial/day-1.md

 Let's start a new project.

 Because Zelia once started out as an HTML5 webgame it might work well in the web again.
 Also I want to be able to compile to as many platforms as possible this time, so let's pick the `Compatibility` renderer:

 ![Compatibility Renderer](screenshots/renderer-choice.png)

 ## Importing the player assets

-Because Zelia has become a pretty big project we should pay attention to directory structure early.
+Because Zelia has become a pretty big project we should pay attention to directory structure early on.

 Let's make a subdir in the root folder named `player` with another subdir named `images`.